NiallBunting/niallbunting.github.io/_posts/2020-06-29-should-i-choose-npn-or-pnp-transistor.markdown

 ---
 layout: post
-title:  "Should I use an NPN or PNP transistor?"
+title:  "How to choose between a NPN or PNP transistor?
+(For beginners)"
 date:   2020-06-29 12:00:00
 categories: npn pnp transistor daily
 ---